Sqooba/scala-timeseries-lib/README.md

 ### Defining a Timeseries
-The TimeSeries trait has two main implementations: `VectorTimeSeries[T]` and `TreeMapTimeSeries[T]`, referring to the underlying collection holding the data.
+The TimeSeries trait has one main implementation: `VectorTimeSeries[T]`, referring to the underlying collection holding the data.

 ```
 val tsv = VectorTimeSeries(